Hotpoint & Indesit gas cooker safety notice

 -

-If your dryer is confirmed as affected, stop using it immediately and arrange the free repair through the manufacturer.
-The affected component can be replaced in approximately 30 minutes.
+Stop using the dryer and book the free repair.
+If the dryer is confirmed affected, stop using it immediately and arrange the free repair through the manufacturer.
+The component replacement takes around 30 minutes.

 Use the manufacturer’s own check tools to confirm whether your specific dryer requires the repair.
 If the links below are no longer active, contact Beko or Blomberg directly through their official websites.

-These dryers are over a decade old and may have changed hands, been given away, or be in use in a second home or rental property.
-If you know of an old Beko or Blomberg condenser tumble dryer that could be one of the affected models, please share this notice with the owner.
+These dryers are now well over a decade old and many will have changed hands, been given away, or be in use in a second home, holiday let, or rental property where the original safety notice never reached the current owner.
+If you know of an old Beko or Blomberg condenser tumble dryer from 2012, please share this notice with whoever uses it.

 Logik LVD7W15 tumble dryers fire risk

-Logik LVD7W15 tumble dryers manufactured between March 2016 and April 2016 have been identified as having a serious safety issue.
+Logik LVD7W15 tumble dryers manufactured between March 2016 and April 2016 have been identified with a serious safety issue.
 The heating element can overheat and catch fire.
-Unplug the dryer and do not use it until it has been made safe by Currys.
+Unplug the dryer and do not use it again until it has been made safe by Currys.

-Logik is a brand sold exclusively through Currys.
-The model number and serial number can be found on a label behind the door of the dryer.
+Logik is a brand sold exclusively through Currys in the UK, which is why the recall is handled through Currys rather than a separate manufacturer.
+The model number and serial number are printed on a label behind the dryer door.

 -

-Stop using the dryer and unplug it from the mains immediately.
-Do not use it again until the safety repair has been carried out.
+Stop using the dryer and unplug it.
+Pull the plug at the wall immediately.
+Do not run it again, even briefly, until the safety repair has been completed.

 -